Experts Want to Eliminate AKI or Acute Kidney Injury(people in any kind of meds get it) in 10 yrs.

 Despite most avoidable deaths occurring in LMICs where there are few resources to diagnose and treat AKI, the Commission shows that most cases of AKI are preventable, can be detected early, and are treatable with 1-2 weeks of peritoneal dialysis for as little as US$150.
 This type of dialysis can be done in most settings because it doesn’t require electricity or water supplies.

 The Commission sets out an achievable three-pronged strategy against AKI.
 First, to establish the true burden of AKI and include it on the global health agenda.
-Second, to raise awareness of AKI at all levels of systems and improve patient care based on the 5 Rs: risk (identifying high-risk individuals), recognition (prompt diagnosis), response (effective interventions), renal support (dialysis), and rehabilitation (see figure 1 page 3).
+Second, to raise awareness of AKI at all levels of national health systems and improve patient care based on the 5 Rs: risk (identifying high-risk individuals), recognition (prompt diagnosis), response (effective interventions), renal support (dialysis), and rehabilitation (see figure 1 page 3).
 And third, to persuade stakeholders, including governments and charities, of the economic merits of investing in a sustainable infrastructure.
 This could be done by framing AKI as a condition that disproportionately affects people during their economically productive years, and which can be treated at a reasonable cost.

 While 0by25 might seem like an ambitious target, Commission co-author Professor Ravindra Mehta from the University of California San Diego Medical Center, USA, says, "We are confident that many of the preventive and therapeutic interventions against AKI can use existing infrastructure, advances in technology, and human resources across different regions.
 The remarkable accomplishment of the AIDS 3by5 initiative (3 million people with HIV on anti-retroviral treatment by 2005) in low-resource countries provides evidence that concerted efforts can lead to success in reducing the burden of devastating diseases.
 However, 0by25 will only be feasible if diagnostics and dialysis equipment and supplies are made available at low cost and if national health authorities can be encouraged to invest in sustainable infrastructure to address kidney disease."